 Amanda Cornelius is the owner and founder of the Wellspring Group.
 She specializes in working with women, people in leadership positions or demanding jobs (this includes the demanding job of motherhood).
 Amanda often works with people experiencing anxiety, depression, relationship difficulties, or general life transition issues.
 Nearly all of her clients work on personal identity development as well, because Amanda strongly believes that this decreases a variety of stressors.
-Amanda's work is strongly influenced by the research of Dr. Brené Brown.
-You'll find Amanda to be laid back, friendly, humorous, and challenging.
+Amanda is an EMDR trained clinician.
+Her work is also strongly influenced by the research of Dr. Brené Brown.
+You'll find Amanda to be laid back, friendly, humorous, direct, and challenging.
 Many of her clients have homework after each session and work hard outside of counseling.
-When she's not working with clients, you'll find Amanda hanging out with her family, playing sports with her kids (but trying to get them more interested in art), planning her next vacation to Montana, or reading DIY home decorating blogs.
+When she's not working with clients, you'll find Amanda hanging out with her family, playing pickleball, chauffeuring her kids to various sports, planning her next vacation to Montana, or reading DIY home decorating blogs.

 Wendy Alm, MA, LMFT

 Wendy Alm is a licensed associate marriage and family therapist who is passionate about helping individuals, couples, and families lead their best lives through strengthening relationships and focusing on individual growth.
 She specializes in working with people dealing life transitions, at-risk children and their families, and chronically homeless adults.
 Wendy is a strengths-based, solution-focused therapist who believes that people have within them everything necessary to reach their goals and become the best version of themselves.

 To set up an appointment, or read more about Wendy,